-Start the day with a vehicle transfer 20 minutes to Brackley Beach where the longer ride begins by following the parkway east through PEI National Park.
-Short option riders will transfer directly to Tracadie where you will resume the Confederation Trail.
+The day’s first destination is Brackley Beach, where you can begin riding the paved bike parkway east through PEI National Park.
+For a shorter ride today, transfer directly to Tracadie to resume riding on the Confederation Trail.
 Either way, you will ride the most spectacular stretch of the Trail near St. Peter’s where it hugs the edge of the bay and crosses three rivers on old steel railway trestles.
 Reserve enough energy for a diversion from St. Peters to Greenwich to see the floating boardwalk and magnificent sand dune beach.
 The sunsets here are spectacular!
 BLD

 St. Peters Bay to East Point ~54 km

 Pedal through Harmony Junction and onward to Elmira finishing at the railway museum marking the end of the Confederation Trail.
 The afternoon will start with a picnic lunch followed by a group ride to the East Point Lighthouse 9km away.
 After photos and celebrations, you will transfer back to Charlottetown arriving by 16:00.
 BL

 All details and pricing are subject to change without notice.